coffeesmurf/filepost/README.md

 [![Build Status](https://travis-ci.org/coffeesmurf/filepost.png?branch=master)](https://travis-ci.org/coffeesmurf/filepost)

-Golang application that monitors a folder for CSV files and uploads the content using a POST request.
+Golang application that monitors a folder for CSV and JSON files and uploads the content using a POST request.

 ## Usage